AquibPy/GoLang-Basics/README.md

 In Go, the "comma ok" or "error ok" syntax is a way to check for successful operations and handle potential errors when using built-in functions or methods that return two values.
 The second value is typically a boolean or an error indicating whether the operation was successful or if an error occurred.
 This is because in Go we don't have try catch block.

+## Random Numbers

+**math/rand** -  It provides a pseudorandom number generator (PRNG) for generating non-cryptographically secure random numbers, suitable for general-purpose applications.

+**crypto/rand** - It provides a cryptographically secure pseudorandom number generator (CSPRNG) for generating unpredictable random numbers, suitable for security-sensitive applications like cryptography.